steveswinsburg/fhir-test-data-uploader/README.md

 ## Running

-`python upload.py --data ./fhir-data --host https://your.fhir.server/fhir --user yourusername --password yourpassword`
+`python upload.py --data ./fhir-data --host https://your.fhir.server/fhir --user yourusername --password yourpassword --type ResourceType (optional)`

 ## Note
 Linkages between resources may cause failures if the linked resource doesn't exist first and your FHIR server performs validation.
-Running the full set of resources again should be resolve the linked resources - hopefully the existing ones will be rejected, and the new ones added.
+Running the full set of resources again a few times should be resolve the linked resources - hopefully the existing ones will be rejected, and the new ones added.
 Ensure your FHIR server is idempotent :)